 Two or more other manifestations of possible anaphylaxis (eg, angioedema, rhinorrhea, GI symptoms)

-Risk of rapid progression to shock leaves no time for testing, although mild equivocal cases can be confirmed by measuring 24-hour urinary levels of N-methylhistamine or serum levels of tryptase.
+Risk of rapid progression to shock leaves no time for testing, although mild equivocal cases can be confirmed by measuring serum levels of tryptase (preferably within 2 hours of the reaction).
 During anaphylaxis, these levels are elevated, and measuring them can help confirm the diagnosis if it is unclear or if the symptoms recur (eg, after treatment with IV drugs).

 Pearls & Pitfalls